gdwnldsKSC/qemu-msvc/ReadMe.md

-﻿Currently VS2022!
+﻿Currently working in VS2026!

 TESTFILES build was created via fully updated VS2022 17.11.5 on Windows 11 26257 with the Windows 10 20348 SDK.

 All code that currently compiles and executes matches an upstream tree now, with just MSVC compatibiilty fixes so that building from this repo for GCC/Linux should